Easter Off Grid in Scotland

 Please bring your own lunches.

-Tea & Coffee at the bunkhouse is included in the event price.
+Tea & Coffee at the hostel is included in the event price.

 Please also consider how much food packaging you are bringing - any paper/ card materials can be burned on site but anything else we have to carry out ourselves as the hostel has no bin collection.